About Asem Ansari

-To create texture on my canvas, I use palette knife, matches-sticks, toothpicks, essentially anything I need with thick paints; sometimes I use sand, fabric, paper to get the right effect, feeling and mood.
+To create texture on my canvas, I use a palette knife, matches-sticks, toothpicks, essentially anything I need with thick paints; sometimes I use sand, fabric, paper to get the right effect, feeling and mood.
 Even in my watercolors, I always try to create texture by sedimentation of paint ingredients with water, dripping, clotting, cracking, and graining on wet paper.